locationtech/jts/FAQ-LICENSING.md

 The contributor must have an Eclipse *Contributor License Agreement* (CLA) in place.
 For details see the [**Contributing Guide**](CONTRIBUTING.md).

-Code contributed to JTS must be releasable under the EDL & EPL licenses.
+Code contributed to JTS **must** be releasable under the EDL & EPL licenses.
-Therefore the contributor must also have permission from the downstream project (e.g. via OSGeo CLA or similar) to relicense the work in question.
+Therefore the contributor must also have permission from the contributing project (e.g. via OSGeo CLA or similar) to relicense the work in question.